 - Leave the area immediately and warn others to stay away.

 - From a safe place, call SCE&G at 1-800-815-0083 and 911.

 What NOT to Do If You Suspect a Leak

 - Do not try to turn natural gas valves on or off.

 - Do not smoke, use a lighter or strike a match.

 - Do not use any electric switch, telephone or cell phone, garage door opener or flashlight as they can cause sparks and ignite gas.

 - Do not start or stop nearby vehicles, machinery, or things that may spark.

-State laws require that you call 811 at least three full working days before digging, and wait for technicians to mark utility lines on your property at no cost to you.
-If you hit an SCE&G pipeline, call 1-800-815-0083 right away.
+South Carolina state law requires that you call 811 at least three full working days before digging, and wait for technicians to mark utility lines on your property at no cost to you.
+If you hit an SCE&G pipeline while digging, call 1-800-815-0083 immediately.